-The course is offered as a regular undergraduate class (EE C149 and CS C149) and as a mezzanine-level graduate class (EE C249A and CS C249A).
+The course is offered as a regular undergraduate class (EECS 149) and as a mezzanine-level graduate class (EE C249A and CS C249A).
 Students enrolled in the graduate class will be given additional assignments and will have additional expectations for the project.
-In addition, graduate students enrolled in C249A are asked to abide by the undergraduate drop date, September 27.
-If you remain enrolled after September 27, you will be expected to complete the course.
+Please do not sign up for the graduate class if you are an undergrad, and vice versa.

 Projects: The project is an important component of the course.
 To get an idea of what class projects look like, check out the Fall 2014 project Videos, Presentations, and Reports.